valerioardizio/com-401-homeworks/README.md

 # COM-401 Cryptography & Security -- Homeworks

-This is the repository containing the solutions to the homework assignments of the course "COM-401 Cryptography & Security" at EPFL, given by Professor Serge Vaudenay in the Autumn of 2023.
+This is the repository containing the solutions to the homework assignments of the course "COM-401 Cryptography & Security" at EPFL, taught by Professor Serge Vaudenay in the Autumn of 2023.

 Contributors to this repository:
 - Valerio Ardizio